zachwill/blog/_posts/2019-08-20-things-to-be-fascinated-about-lottery.md

 > * People who draw science without math have a harder time &mdash; but there
 >   are still places for them.
 >
 > Then there are other people who get other straws.
-There are some people
-> who are really into politics and find science really boring.
-There others who
-> couldn’t care less about politics or science, as long as their sportsball team
-> wins the Sports Bowl.
->
-> I’d hate to turn this into a “rank which straws are best” contest, but some
+I’d hate to turn this into
+> a “rank which straws are best” contest, but some certainly earn you more
-> certainly earn you more money, some certainly help you contribute to the
+> money, some certainly help you contribute to the future of humankind more,
-> future of humankind more, and some certainly land you in healthy areas of
+> and some certainly land you in healthy areas of study with nice people and
-> study with nice people and mostly rational thought...
+> mostly rational thought...

 &mdash; [Scott Alexander](https://slatestarcodex.com/2013/06/30/the-lottery-of-fascinations/)